ctomni231/cwtactics/image/object_explode/README.md

 ## Unit

 UNIT_AIR - Holds the air explosion for units
-UNIT_LAND - Holds the ground explosion for units UNIT_SEA - Holds the sea explosion for units
+UNIT_LAND - Holds the ground explosion for units
+UNIT_SEA - Holds the sea explosion for units
-UNIT_DUST - Holds the dust trail animtion for units
+UNIT_DUST - Holds the dust trail animation for units